CiscoSE/SnortBlocklistImporter/README.md

 This is a script to import Cisco Talos's IP Blacklist into a Tag (Host Group) within Stealthwatch.
 This will also optionally create a Custom Security Event (CSE) to alert on traffic to the blacklisted IPs.

+You can find more information on Stealthwatch's APIs on [Cisco DevNet](https://developer.cisco.com/docs/stealthwatch/).

 ## Requirements

 1. Python 3.x